About Your Child’s Sedation

 Sevoflurane

 It’s normal for the sevoflurane gas to smell bad.
-It can be scary for children to fall asleep this way, and we sometimes need your help to reassure and hold your child as they fall asleep.
+It can be scary for children to fall asleep this way.
+We sometimes need your help to reassure and hold your child as they fall asleep.

 Dexmedetomidine (Precedex)

 Precedex is a clear IV sedative.
-It’s sometimes used along with propofol or sevoflurane to help children be less upset or confused when they wake up after sedation.
+It’s sometimes used along with propofol or sevoflurane.
+This helps children to be less upset or confused when they wake up after sedation.
 If you think your child has woken up crying, confused, or upset after sedation in the past, tell your anesthesiologist.

 Precedex will probably make your child sleep longer after their scan or procedure.
 It can also lower their heart rate.
 We’ll watch your child’s heart rate closely to make sure they’re safe.
 Their heart rate will go back to normal once they’re awake and the Precedex wears off.